-Focus on other areas of progress instead, such as strengthening friendships and freedom in food choices.
+Focus on other areas of progress instead, such as strengthening friendships and relationships, freedom in food choices, or reengaging in activities they used to enjoy.

-Unhelpful: "I don't understand why your team won't let you exercise" "I can't believe your Dietitian makes you eat that.
+Unhelpful: "I don't understand why your team won't let you exercise"

+"I can't believe your Dietitian makes you eat that.
 It can't be healthy!"

 Questioning the person's treatment will compromise their trust in their treating team.
-This can lead them to refuse to follow treatment recommendations.
+This can lead them to refuse to follow treatment recommendations and can affect their recovery journey.